SphericalSilver/Twitter-Sentiment-Analysis---ICC-2019-games-in-Singapore-/README.md

 ## Possible expansions of this work in future projects

-- Using Machine Learning algorithms other than Naieve Bayes, such as Support Vector Machine (SVM)
+- Usage of Machine Learning algorithms other than Naieve Bayes, such as Support Vector Machine (SVM)
-- Including emoticon usage in Sentiment Analysis
+- Inclusion of emoticons in Sentiment Analysis
 - Detection of Sarcasm

 ## Application of project to other uses

 Just as information was mined using the #ManUTD and #ICC2019 hashtags, the same can be done to monitor the sentiments of users when it comes to a product, or with a brand.

 This can be used for a company to monitor the reaction of people to a product of theirs.

-Apart from their sentiment with the product, it could also **measure their anticipation in the days leading up to its release**.
-Tweets could even by analyzed by the time they occur to understand what time users of that product are most active.
+- Apart from their sentiment with the product, it could also **measure their anticipation in the days leading up to its release**.
+- Tweets could even by analyzed by the time they occur to understand what time users of that product are most active.

-**The overall sentiment score could be measured over time on a line graph**, and kept watch on to make sure users are generally satisfied with the product.
-Even the Wordclouds might be useful, because these **could indicate trending topics among the users of your product, so you might know how to better target your advertisements.**
+- **The overall sentiment score could be measured over time on a line graph**, and kept watch on to make sure users are generally satisfied with the product.
+- Even the Wordclouds might be useful, because these **could indicate trending topics among the users of your product, so you might know how to better target your advertisements.**